One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

 While the dBA is created to evaluate the sound pressure actually felt by the ear.

 Hence the need to create a scale adapted to this organ which gives us the perception of sound.

 How is the noise assessed to avoid neighbourhood disturbance?

 There is a noise formThe website cerclebruit.ch can be downloaded by everyone.

-This noise circle form defines the distance regulation between neighbors for the heat pump.
+It is this noise circle form that defines the distance regulations between neighbors for the heat pump.

-You just have to fill it in with the data at your disposal, it is quite intuitive.
+All you have to do is fill it in with the data available to you, and it's quite intuitive.

-The municipality or the canton will refer to him to decide whether the installation is within the norm.
+The municipality or canton refers to him to decide whether the installation is up to standard.